micooke/Arduino_Software_I2C/README.md

 ### SoftwareI2C

-This is an Arduino software (master) I2C Library, written by @Seeed-Studio and modified by @micooke to provide a closer interface to hardware Wire libraries.
+This is an Arduino software (master) I2C Library, written by @Seeed-Studio and (heavily) modified by @micooke to provide a closer interface to hardware Wire libraries.

 **SDA and SCL pin allocation are set using the constructor or init() function**

+Note : no communications throttling is applied, however there is scope via the included tunedDelay function (from SoftwareSerial) to add this in the future.
+An AtMega32u4 will run at around 31kHz, a nRF52832 will run at around 400kHz.

 Example